COMHIS/python-basics/3_basic_concepts_ii/part3.md

 * **Functions** - small miniprograms inside our script files
 * **Manipulating strings** - manipulating and modifying text variables
 * Some more things on **Iteration** - loops continued
-* External **libraries** - many useful commands are not included in the basic group included with Python, and need to be added separately.
+* Importing **modules** - many useful commands are not included in the basic group included with Python, and need to be added separately.

 ---